Best and Easy Chicken Chasseur Recipe

 Chicken Chasseur was a popular dish on my family table during my childhood, especially during the mushroom season.
 We used to go mushroom picking every weekend and enjoyed mushrooms in different ways.

 The dish is simple – just how I like it, but there is no shortage of taste.
-The combination of wine, tomatoes, mushrooms, and herbs (such as parsley and tarragon) produces a complex and lovely flavor profile.
+The combination of wine, tomatoes, mushrooms, and herbs (such as parsley and tarragon) produces a complex and lovely flavor profile of rich sauce.

 HOW TO MAKE CHICKEN CHASSEUR?